rybaier/material_repos_python_script/README.md

 - ` gh config set -h git.generalassemb.ly git_protocol ssh`
 - ` ✓ Configured git protocol`
 - ` ✓ Logged in as [username]`

+## Once the above is completed
+cd into repo directory then run the following command in terminal to start the script `python3 ghcli_script.py`